ApexRMS/prioritizr/docs/spatial_formulation_tutorial.md

 <br>

 By running the **Add locked in constrains** scenario, we generate an improved solution.
-However, there are some places in the study area that are not available for protected area estalishment (*e.g.*, due to land tenure).
+However, there are some places in the study area that are not available for protected area establishment (*e.g.*, due to land tenure).
 Consequently, the solution might not be practical for implementation because it might select some places that are not available for protection.

 <br>